 Kindergarten program features

-Our play-based kindergarten program is designed to provide children a loving and safe environment immersed in nature where they are gently guided to realise skills and abilities appropriate to their burgeoning age.
-They engage in mixed-age activities carefully planned in rhythms where they joyfully acquire holistic development including pre-academic skills.
-Our program is based on the educational philosophy founded by Rudolf Steiner popularly known as Waldorf education.
+Our play-based kindergarten (preprimary) program is designed to provide children a loving and safe environment immersed in nature where they are gently guided to realise skills and abilities appropriate to their burgeoning age.
+Our pre-academic program is built on a foundation of Waldorf education and incorporates features derived from our own practice and other notable approaches.

 The following are the salient features of our Waldorf based kindergarten program: